 If you want to connect more than one Dropbox account to Clio, you will have to share the Clio folder in Dropbox.
 Only one Dropbox account can be connected to Clio, but by sharing the Clio folder on the Dropbox side, you can let multiple Dropbox accounts access the files.

 Will all my documents that are currently in Clio move over to the Clio/Dropbox folder?

-No. At this time the document are not automatically copied over.
+No, at this time documents are not automatically copied over.
 You would have to upload the documents into the Clio/Dropbox interface, or directly into Dropbox.
-In order to move documents from your existing Clio documents into Clio/Dropbox then you would have to download each individually to your computer and re-upload them into the dropbox tab in Clio.
+In order to move your existing Clio Documents into Clio/Dropbox, you would have to download each file individually to your computer and re-upload them into the dropbox tab in Clio.